+Sensor, start: datetime, end: datetime, args, kwargs)

+init(sensor: Sensor, start: datetime, end: datetime, args, kwargs)

+Pass start and end to convert time_restrictions into a time series and sensor as a fallback mechanism for the process_type events - list of events defined as dictionaries with a start and duration mask of the allowed time periods

 '''

-Sensor,

-start:

-datetime,

-end:

-datetime,

-args,

-kwargs)
+\texttt{get_mask\from\events}(\textit{events: list[dict[str, str]]} | \textit{None}) \rightarrow \texttt{pd.Series}

 '''

+Convert events to a mask of the time periods that are valid

 '''

-init(sensor: Sensor, start: datetime, end: datetime, args, kwargs)
+post\load\time\restrictions(data: dict, kwargs) \rightarrow dict

 '''

-Pass start and end to convert time_restrictions into a time series and sensor as a fallback mechanism for the process_type

-'''

-get_mask_from_events(events: list[dict[str, str]] | None) → pd.Series

-Convert events to a mask of the time periods that are valid

-Parameters

-events - list of events defined as dictionaries with a start and duration

-mask of the allowed time periods

-post_load_time_restrictions(data: dict, kwargs) → dict

 Convert events (list of [start, duration] pairs) into a mask (pandas Series)

 pre_load_process_type(data: dict, kwargs) → dict

 Fallback mechanism for the process_type variable.
-If not found in data, it tries to find it in among the sensor

-or asset attributes and, if it's not found there either, it defaults to "INFLEXIBLE".
+If not found in data, it tries to find it in among the sensor or asset attributes and, if it's not found there either, it defaults to "INFLEXIBLE".

 class flexmeasures.data.schemas.scheduling.process.ProcessType(value)

 An enumeration.

 flexmeasures.data.schemas.scheduling.storage

-Classes

 class flexmeasures.data.schemas.scheduling.storage.EfficiencyField(args, kwargs)

-Field that descrializes to a Quantity with % units.
+Field that deserializes to a Quantity with % units.
 Must be greater than 0% and less than or equal to 100%.

 Examples:

-ef = EfficiencyField()

-ef.deserialize(0.9)

-<Quantity(90.0, 'percent')>

-ef.deserialize("90%")

-<Quantity(90.0, 'percent')>

-ef.deserialize("0%")

-Traceback (most recent call last):

-marshmallow.exceptions.ValidationError: ['Must be greater than 0 and less than or ...

-⊶equal to 1.']

-init(args, kwargs)

 class flexmeasures.data.schemas.scheduling.storage.SOCValueSchema(args, kwargs)

 A point in time with a target value.

-init(args, kwargs)

-class flexmeasures.data.schemas.scheduling.storage.StorageFlexModelSchema(start: datetime,
+class flexmeasures.data.schemas.scheduling.storage.StorageFlexModelSchema(start: datetime, sensor: Sensor, args, kwargs)

-sensor: Sensor,

-args, kwargs)

 This schema lists fields we require when scheduling storage assets.
-Some fields are not required, as they might

-live on the Sensor.attributes.
+Some fields are not required, as they might live on the Sensor.attributes.
 You can use StorageScheduler.deserialize_flex_config to get that filled in.

 init(start: datetime, sensor: Sensor, args, kwargs)

 Pass the schedule's start, so we can use it to validate soc-target datetimes.

+'''

-post_load_sequence(data: dict, kwargs) \rightarrow dict
+post_load_sequence(data: dict, kwargs) → dict

 '''